 Additional Perks of Digitizing Agriculture

 - Cattle control via IoT sensors.
 As well as in the case of the fields, increasing efficiency in a successful livestock divorce lies in an individual approach.
 If the farmer has the ability to monitor the temperature, health, activity, location of the animal, the course of pregnancy, and even the process of digesting food in the gastrointestinal tract of the animal, then control over any possible extreme situation will increase.
 The availability and processing of such data help to quickly identify a sick animal and remove it from the herd, thereby preventing the spread of the disease.
 At the same time, information collection sensors are not expensive and difficult to use, they simply dress the animal around the neck.
-One example is smart-bell.
+One example is Smart-Bell.

 - Data storage in the cloud and online analytics.
-Thanks to the communicating system of collecting and processing all information in one cloud, it is also possible to increase the accuracy of yield prediction and financial planning.
+Thanks to the communication system of collecting and processing all information in one cloud, it is also possible to increase the accuracy of yield prediction and financial planning.
 Farmers can no longer be afraid that their goods will not be sold.
 After all, they see the situation on the market in real time every day.
-And the optimization system tells you what to grow, in what quantity and where and when to sell.
+And the optimization system tells you what to grow, in what quantity, and where and when to sell.
 Also, thanks to this function, the influence and pressure of the state apparatus on the market are reduced.

 - XR.
 Technology can replace most of the current roles and responsibilities of a person in the agricultural sector.
 The keyword is “most.”
 Not all functions.
 There are still issues that can be solved only by a human.
-One of these challenges is the repair of equipment, especially in emergencies, for example in the field.
+One of these challenges is the repair of equipment, especially in emergencies, for example, in the field.
 Technology cannot completely replace a person in such cases, but AR technology can significantly ease and speed up the process of solving a problem.
 With the help of Remote Assistance technology, even a non-professional worker can fix the damage.
 The technology allows real-time, with the help of interactive instructions, to understand the problem and, following the step-by-step advice, solve the problem.
 In extremely difficult cases, a high-professional specialist is involved, who will help, step-by-step, to figure out.
 Using AR technology reduces the cost of staff training and lower production downtime.

 - Using mobile apps.
-And of course, the cherry on the cake is a convenient and understandable application.
+And, of course, the cherry on the cake is a convenient and understandable application.
 Information about your field and farm will always be in your pocket.
-The web-based admin console allows farmers to customize system settings and integrate it with other solutions.
+The web-based admin console allows farmers to customize system settings and integrate them with other solutions.
 The mobile application generates alerts and reports on the performance of your business and many individual indicators.
 In real-time mode, you can view all the information you need.

-In the future, the intellectual agricultural revolution, made possible by IoT, will show that the use of pesticides and fertilizers will be reduced, and the overall efficiency will increase.
+In the future, the intellectual agricultural revolution, made possible by IoT, will show that the use of pesticides and fertilizers will be reduced, and overall efficiency will increase.
 IoT technologies will provide better traceability of food production, which in turn will lead to improved food safety.
 It will also be beneficial to the environment, for example, through more efficient use of water or by optimizing processing and costs.

 Consequently, precision agriculture has the real potential to create a more productive and sustainable form of agricultural production based on a more accurate and resource-efficient approach.
-The numbers speak for themselves, it is expected to grow to USD 4.3 billion by 2023 at a Compound Annual Growth Rate (CAGR) of 19.3%.
-New farms, finally, will be able to realize the eternal dream of mankind about the exploration of space and other planets, because one of the main obstacles is the inability to maintain the life and development of biologically active creatures.
+The numbers speak for themselves.
+It is expected to grow to USD 4.3 billion by 2023 at a Compound Annual Growth Rate (CAGR) of 19.3%.
+New farms, finally, will be able to realize the eternal dream of mankind about the exploration of space and other planets because one of the main obstacles is the inability to maintain the life and development of biologically active creatures.
 And most importantly, humanity will have a real chance for a decent continuation of the life activity of all the inhabitants of our planet.